davidxmoody/davidxmoody.com/_drafts/paragraph-counts-in-jekyll.md

 title: Paragraph counts in jekyll
 ---

 I'm a big fan of [Ars Technica](http://arstechnica.com/).
-One thing I like about their RSS feed is that it shows the first few paragraphs of the article followed by a link saying "Read X remaining paragraphs".
+There is one thing I particularly like about their RSS feed.
+It shows the first few paragraphs of the article followed by a link saying "Read X remaining paragraphs".

-I generally prefer to be able to read the entire article directly from the RSS feed but it's completely understandable for a site to not want to do that.

-Some *bad* approaches I've seen include:

-- Nothing (beyond the title of the article)
-- Really generic description (that tells you nothing the title doesn't)
-- First paragraph only (acceptable but often isn't enough to decide if I want to read the whole thing)

-I love the Ars Technica approach because it:
+If I can't read the full article from an RSS feed, this is the next best option.
+It has two big advantages:

-- Contains enough of the article to know if you are going to want to read it
+- It contains enough of the article to let you know if you will want to read the whole thing
-- Lets you know how long the entire article will be
+- It lets you know how long the entire article will be

-Despite this, I've never seen another site use this technique.
+I've seen many *bad* approaches to the same problem.
+Some feeds contain very limited information, frequently just the first paragraph of the article.
+I feel that the first paragraph alone is not usually enough to decide if the entire article is worth reading.

 ## Emulating it in Jekyll

 I wanted something like this for my blog.
 Both for the summary of all posts on the front page and also for the RSS feed.

 Jekyll already contains support for excerpts (accessible with `post.excerpt`).
-By default the excerpt of a post will be the first paragraph.
+By default, the excerpt of a post will be the first paragraph.

 However, jekyll also supports setting a custom `excerpt_separator` variable in the `_config.yml` file.
 I changed mine to be two empty lines instead of the default of one.